Britain's May to ask Merkel to help change Brexit divorce deal

 “We will put down a motion of no confidence when we judge it most likely to be successful,” a spokesman said.

-Writing by Guy Faulconbridge; Editing by Andrew Heavens
+Additional reporting by Michael Holden, Kate Holton, Elizabeth Piper, Andrew MacAskill and Jan Strupczewski; Writing by Guy Faulconbridge; Editing by Andrew Heavens